New Nordic Cuisine

 New Nordic dish with local, seasonal ingredients.
 Marrow with pickled vegetables at Restaurant Noma.

-New Nordic Cuisine (Det nye nordiske køkken, Det nya nordiska köket, Det nye nordiske kjøkken, Uusi pohjoismainen keittiö, Nýnorræn matargerð, Nýggi norðurlendski køkurin) is a culinary movement which has been developed in the Nordic countries, Minnesota, and Scandinavia in particular, since the mid-2000s.
+New Nordic Cuisine (Det nye nordiske køkken, Det nya nordiska köket, Det nye nordiske kjøkken, Uusi pohjoismainen keittiö, Nýnorræn matargerð, Nýggi norðurlendski køkurin) is a culinary movement which has been developed in the Nordic countries, and Scandinavia in particular, since the mid-2000s.
 New Nordic Cuisine was propelled and inspired by new ideas introduced in a manifesto written by food activist and entrepreneur Claus Meyer and a number of Scandinavian chefs in 2004 in Copenhagen.
 New Nordic Cuisine has been used to promote local, natural and seasonal produce as a foundation for new dishes both at restaurants and in the home.
 As a result, a number of restaurants, particularly restaurants in Denmark, have introduced local ingredients, some often new to the usual palate, in combination with traditional foods prepared in new ways.
-One notable chef who helped popularize New Nordic cuisine is Rene Redzepi, the former head chef of Noma.
+One notable chef who helped popularize New Nordic cuisine is René Redzepi, the former head chef of Noma.